A look at the 844-page immigration overhaul bill introduced this week in the Senate by four Democratic and four Republican lawmakers:

 —If the goals of 90 percent effectiveness rate and continuous surveillance on the border are not met within five years, a Southern Border Security Commission would be established with border-state governors and others to determine how to achieve them.

-—Before anyone in the U.S. illegally can get a new provisional legal status, the border security and border fencing plans must be in place.
-Before they can get permanent resident green cards, the plans must be substantially completed, and a new entry-exit system must also be implemented at U.S. seaports and airports to track people coming and going.
+—Before anyone in the U.S. illegally can get a green card, the border security and border fencing plans must be in place.
+Also, a new entry-exit system must be implemented at U.S. seaports and airports to track people coming and going.
 And a mandatory system must be in place for employers to check workers' legal status.

 —About 3,500 new Customs agents would be funded nationally.